 This show was easily the most engrossing seasonal title I've watched from the 2015/16 lineup so far.
 It left an impression that so few have and had some of the most realistic anime characters I've seen in recent memory.
 This easily became a new favorite of mine.

 If there were ever a dark horse for the 2016 Winter season, this title is it.
 Sadly overlooked by many, Shouwa Genroku Rakugo Shinjuu is a show that quickly ushered you out of the cold and into the warm embrace of its heartfelt narrative.
 The more time you spend with these characters, the harder it became to say farewell.
-This might not be for everyone, given the slower pacing and absence of anime trope, but for those who want something more than the usual offerings expected, I cannot suggest this enough.
+This might not be for everyone, given the slower pacing and absence of anime tropes associated with the medium, but for those who want something more than the usual offerings expected, I cannot suggest this enough.
 It's truly a work of art.

 The story of Shouwa Genroku Rakugo Shinjuu, or "Showa and Genroku Era Lover's Suicide Through Rakugo" in its english title, is focused around Rakugo and with that, the characters and their interactions.
 Instead of consisting of a simple story about the ascension of two performers, which it is to a degree, it is a character driven story that ties the lives of the various individuals implicated: Yakumo, Sukeroku and Yurie.
 The profession is merely used as means to develop and unfold the storyline, whilst portraying the art of Rakugo itself.
 It must be mentioned that the synopsis of the anime is as a matter of fact a bit misleading; it is focused upon the afore-mentioned trio, albeit showcasing Yotaro's interactions with his master.
 This however will probably developed in the second season.
 Another aspect that is prevalent in the anime is drama: it was depicted in a subtle manner, without exaggerating it, making it much easier to digest and enjoy.